Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: Thank you…

-WINK: I mean... there are percentages that is zero and 100% the same?
+WINK [sounding increasingly dusted up]: I mean… there are percentages, but is zero and a hundred the same?

 PLECK: I would like to hear the rest of these specials.

-BORY: Oh, we just had one more which was dessert, which was vanilla ice cream.
+BORY: Oh, we just had one more which was dessert, which is vanilla ice cream.

 PLECK: That’s a special?